-There are no two ways about it, dating in 2019 is a minefield.
+There are no two ways about it, online dating is a minefield.

 If you have any experience with online dating, you're probably familiar with this one.